matostr98/rdm-services/README.md

 * `floating_points` - number of digits after decimal point

 ## How it works?
-Random Data Maker is rest api app and has defined endpoints to communicate with it.
-It has three kinds of endpoints: generating number of random records (POST), getting them from database in form of JSON (GET) and flushing tables (PUT).
-When post method is used it generates random data e.g personal data, metrics data using app own random data generator and saves it in database.
-This random data generator takes JSON file with defined data model and uses this to generate new data.
-When data is in database it can be accessed with get methods.
+Random Data Maker is a rest api app and has defined endpoints to communicate with it.
+It has three kinds of endpoints: generating number of random records (POST), getting them from database in the form of JSON (GET) and flushing tables (PUT).
+When post method is used it generates random data e.g personal data, metrics data using apps own random data generator and saves it in database.
+This random data generator takes JSON file with defined data model and uses it to generate new data.
+When data is in a database it can be accessed with get methods.
 Project was originally made as support for medical machine learning system OCULUS Project

 ## About us
 We're Computer Science students at Poznan University of Technology.
 We like programming and had a lot of fun creating this project.